paulrobertlloyd/paulrobertlloyd-v3/source/_content/styleguide/components.markdown

 The `.c-embed`{: .language-css} component class is used for embedded content.

 ### Videos
-The `.c-embed--video`{: .language-css} modifier is used when embedding video content, typcially sourced from either Vimeo or YouTube:
+The `.c-embed--video`{: .language-css} modifier is used when embedding video content, typcially sourced from either Vimeo or YouTube.

 {% embed https://www.youtube.com/watch?v=4ViLiXA0E70 %}

 ### Photos
-The `.c-embed--photo`{: .language-css} modifier is used when embedding photographic content, typically sourced from Flickr:
+The `.c-embed--photo`{: .language-css} modifier is used when embedding photographic content, typically sourced from Flickr.

 {% embed https://www.flickr.com/photos/paulrobertlloyd/6913342093/ %}

 ### Maps
-The `.c-embed--map`{: .language-css} modifier is used when embedding photographic content, typically sourced from MapBox:
+The `.c-embed--map`{: .language-css} modifier is used when embedding photographic content, typically sourced from MapBox.

 {% embed https://a.tiles.mapbox.com/v4/paulrobertlloyd.map-tw61ntxz/attribution,zoompan.html?access_token=pk.eyJ1IjoicGF1bHJvYmVydGxsb3lkIiwiYSI6Ik54cHBhS0UifQ.bNN4HG8gg9JMj_Dr_hkdLg#5/40.5/-105.5 %}

 ### Slide decks
-The `.c-embed--slidedeck`{: .language-css} modifier is used when embedding presentations, typically sourced from SpeakerDeck:
+The `.c-embed--slidedeck`{: .language-css} modifier is used when embedding presentations, typically sourced from SpeakerDeck.

 {% embed https://speakerdeck.com/paulrobertlloyd/this-is-for-everyone-speak-the-web %}